Improving Information from Manipulable Data: Analysis

-Here is the intuition for the proposition, as illustrated graphically in \autoref{fig:losses}.
+Here is the intuition for the comparison of the optimum with fixed points, as illustrated graphically in \autoref{fig:losses}.
 Consider a designer choosing $\beta=\beq>0$.
-This designer's policy is ex-post optimal in the sense that misallocation loss (the second term in the welfare decomposition \eqref{eq:twopartslin}) given the information the designer obtains about $\eta$ is minimized at zero.
+When paired with the correspondingly optimal $\beta_0$, this policy is ex-post optimal in the sense that misallocation loss (the second term in the welfare decomposition \eqref{eq:twopartslin}) given the information the designer obtains about $\eta$ is minimized at zero.
 Adjusting the sensitivity $\beta$ in either direction from $\beq$ increases misallocation loss, but this harm is second order because we are starting from a minimum.
 By contrast, at $\beta=\beq$ there is positive information loss from estimation (the first term in \eqref{eq:twopartslin}) because the agent's action does not reveal $\eta$.
 Lowering $\beta$ reduces information loss from estimation, which yields a first-order benefit.
-(The first-order benefit was suggested by \autoref{rem:lessinfo} for $\rho \geq 0$, and the point is general.)
+(The first-order benefit was suggested by \autoref{rem:lessinfo} for $\rho \geq 0$, and the point is general, as elaborated below.)
 Hence, there is a net first-order welfare benefit of lowering $\beta$ from $\beq$.
 Of course, the designer wouldn't lower $\beta$ down to 0, since making some use of the information from data is better than not using it at all.\footnote{Indeed, any fixed-point policy itself does better than the best constant policy $(\beta,\beta_0)=(0,\mu_\eta)$.
 Note, however, that this constant policy can be better than the naive policy $(\bn,\bn_0)=(1,0)$.}

-The proof of \autoref{prop:main} in \autoref{app:proofs} establishes uniqueness of the global optimum, rules out that it is negative, and shows that it is less than every fixed point $\beq>0$.
-To formalize a key step---the aforementioned first-order benefit of reducing $\beta$ from any $\beq$---let $\welfloss(\beta)$ be the welfare loss from policy $\beta$ (paired with the correspondingly optimal $\beta_0$), with derivative $\welfloss'(\beta)$.
+The proof of \autoref{prop:main} in \autoref{app:proofs} establishes uniqueness of the global optimum, rules out that it is negative, and shows that it is less than every fixed point with $\beq>0$. \autoref{lem:lossderivbeq} formalizes a key step, the aforementioned first-order benefit of reducing $\beta$ from any $\beq$.
+To state the lemma, let $\welfloss(\beta)$ be the welfare loss from policy $\beta$ (paired with the correspondingly optimal $\beta_0$), with derivative $\welfloss'(\beta)$.

 \begin{lemma} For any $\beq$, it holds that $\welfloss'(\beq) > 0$. \end{lemma}